2023–2024 Performance Competitions Guidelines

 - Repertoire requirements are listed under individual levels (Junior, Senior, Young Artist, Chamber Music).

-- Teachers should verify that all repertoire listings are correct before submission of the application.
+- Teachers should verify that all repertoire listings are correct before submission of the registration.

-- Entrants and teachers should verify all repertoire listings after receiving the email confirmation following submission of the application.
+- Entrants and teachers should verify all repertoire listings after receiving the email confirmation following submission of the registration.

-- LIVE state competitions and national finals (not applicable for state/division video round):
+- LIVE state competitions (not applicable for state/division/national video round):

-- All solo performance entrants must provide a single score (original preferred) of each work listed on the application for use by the judge(s)
+- All solo performance entrants must provide a single, legally obtained, hard copy score (original preferred) of each work listed on the registration for use by the judge(s).
+Legal photocopies are acceptable.

 - Measures must be numbered at the beginning of each line.